deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-convolutional.md

 ```

-An optional dataFormat from: “NDHWC”, “NCDHW”.
-Defaults to “NCDHW”.
+An optional dataFormat: "NDHWC" or "NCDHW".
+Defaults to "NCDHW".<br>
-The data format of the input and output data.
+The data format of the input and output data. <br>
-the format could be “NCDHW”, the data storage order is: [batchSize, inputChannels, inputDepth, inputHeight, inputWidth].
+For "NCDHW" (also known as 'channels first' format), the data storage order is: [batchSize, inputChannels, inputDepth, inputHeight, inputWidth].<br>
-Alternatively, the format “NDHWC”, the data is stored in the order of: [batchSize, inputDepth, inputHeight, inputWidth, inputChannels].
+For "NDHWC" ('channels last' format), the data is stored in the order of: [batchSize, inputDepth, inputHeight, inputWidth, inputChannels].

 ##### kernelSize
 ```java